rthatcher/ibm-blockchain.github.io/_pages/13_Interacting with your blockchain Paid.md

 		http://EXTERNAL_ENDPOINT_FOR_REST_SERVER:31090/explorer/

-### 5. Ping the deployed business network from the CLI
+### 6. Ping the deployed business network from the CLI

+Delete existing development/test/local cards?
+Use Special names for cards use cloudPeerAdmin here ...

 In order to interact with your deployed Business Network using the Hyperledger Composer command line (CLI) you must export a business network card.